-- o Injection Molding.
+- Injection Molding.
 Our manufacturing expertise is based on our long experience with injection molding.
 Using molds produced from computer-aided processes, our manufacturing technicians utilize specialized injection molding equipment and operate within specific protocols and procedures established to consistently produce precision products. - Extrusion.
 Extrusion is accomplished through the use of heat and force from a screw to melt solid polymer pellets in a cylinder and then forcing the resulting melt through a die to produce tubing and pipe.
 We have established contamination free on-line laser marking and measurement techniques to properly identify products during the extrusion process and ensure consistency in overall dimension and wall thickness. - Blow Molding.
 Blow molding consists of the use of heat and force from a screw to melt solid polymer pellets in a cylinder and then forcing the melt through a die to create a hollow tube.
 The molten tube is clamped in a mold and expanded with pressurized gas until it takes the shape of the mold.
-We utilize advanced three-layer processing to manufacture 55 gallon drums, leading to cost savings while simultaneously assuring durability, strength and purity. - o Rotational Molding.
+We utilize advanced three-layer processing to manufacture 55 gallon drums, leading to cost savings while simultaneously assuring durability, strength and purity. - Rotational Molding.
 Rotational molding is accomplished by the placing of a solid polymer powder in a mold, placing the mold in an oven and rotating the mold on two axes so that the melting polymer coats the entire surface of the mold.
 This forms a part in the shape of the mold upon cooling.
 We use rotational molding in manufacturing containers up to 5,000 liters.
-Our rotational molding expertise has provided rapid market access for our current fluoropolymer sheet lining manufacturing business. - o Sheet Lining.
+Our rotational molding expertise has provided rapid market access for our current fluoropolymer sheet lining manufacturing business. - Compression Molding.
+In compression molding, thermoset polymers are processed.
+Today, we use this manufacturing process primarily for manufacturing bipolar plates and end-plates for the fuel cell market.
+We use the same expertise as in injection molding to assure a consistently produced precision product.

+- Sheet Lining.
 Sheet lining consists of welding thin sheets of polymer into a solid lining that conforms to the shape of a large vessel, such as a tanker truck.
-We sheet line stainless steel tanks up to 19,000 liters in size through a complex adhesive and welding process that provides customers with purity and strength for the high volume storage and transportation of corrosive chemicals.
+We sheet line stainless steel tanks up to 19,000 liters in size through a complex adhesive and welding process that provides customers with purity and strength for the high volume storage and transportation of corrosive chemicals. - Stainless Steel Sheet Metal Fabrication.
+We use modern stainless steel fabrication equipment, a skilled work force and high quality materials and components to generate products that meet the high standards of sanitation and control applicable to the life sciences market.
+We complement our manufacturing capabilities with American Society of Mechanical Engineers certified welders, material trace ability, in-house inspection and weld maps with supporting documentation contribute to our specialty stainless steel equipment capabilities. - Machining.

-- o Machining.
 Machining consists of the use of computer-controlled equipment to create shapes, such as valve bodies, out of solid polymer blocks or rods.
-Our computerized machining capabilities enable speed and repeatability in volume manufacturing of our machined products, particularly products utilized in chemical delivery applications. - o Assembly.
+Our computerized machining capabilities enable speed and repeatability in volume manufacturing of our machined products, particularly products utilized in chemical delivery applications. - Assembly.
 We have established protocols, flow charts, work instructions and quality assurance procedures to assure proper assembly of component parts.
-The extensive use of robotics throughout our facilities reduces labor costs, diminishes the possibility of contamination and assures process consistency. - o Tool Making.
-We employ about 80 toolmakers at three separate locations in the United States.
+The extensive use of robotics throughout our facilities reduces labor costs, diminishes the possibility of contamination and assures process consistency. - Tool Making.
+We employ about 60 tool development and tool making related staff primarily at locations in the United States.
 Our toolmakers produce the majority of the tools we use throughout the world.